Annie-XIE/blogentries/RDO+XS+Neutron.md

 XenServer 6.5 and RHEL7/CentOS7 templates.
 Please ensure they are HVM guests.

 2.1 Create network for OpenStack.
-In single box environment, we need three networks, Integration network, External network, VM network.
+In single box environment, we need three networks, `Integration network`, `External network`, `VM network`.
 If you have appropriate networks for the above (for example, a network that gives you external access) then rename the existing network to have the appropriate name-label .

-You can upload [rdo_xenserver_helper.sh](https://github.com/Annie-XIE/summary-os/blob/master/rdo_xenserver_helper.sh) to Dom0 and DomU, then create these networks automatically.
+You can upload [rdo_xenserver_helper.sh](https://github.com/Annie-XIE/summary-os/blob/master/rdo_xenserver_helper.sh) to Dom0, then create these networks automatically.

 		create_network

-2.2 Create interface networks for OpenStack VM
+2.2 Create virtual network interfaces for OpenStack VM

 		create_vif <vm_uuid>